fortify-presales/PowerShellForFOD/README.md

 At present, this module can:
  * Authenticate against the FOD API to retrieve and store authentication token
  * Execute a generic FOD API REST command with authentication and rate limiting support
+ * Query, add, update and remove Users
+ * Query, add, update and remove Applications
- * Query, add, update and remove [Applications]
+ * Query, add, update and remove Users

 Development is ongoing, with the goal to add broad support for the entire API set.

-Review [examples](USAGE.md#examples) to see how the module can be used to accomplish some of these tasks.
+Review [example usage](Examples\USAGE.md) to see how the module can be used to accomplish some example tasks.

 ----------